simonmichael/hledger_site/src/simplefin.md

 SimpleFIN works well as an import source for hledger.
 An example workflow:

-Set up scripts:
+Set up:

 1. Make a local copy of the [bin/simplefinsetup,simplefinjson,simplefincsv](https://github.com/simonmichael/hledger/tree/master/bin#simplefinsetup) scripts.
 2. Sign up with SimpleFIN, copy their setup token.
-3. Paste the setup token into the `simplefinsetup` script, run that once, copy the access url it shows.
+3. Paste the setup token into the `simplefinsetup` script; run that once to get a custom access url.
 4. Paste the access url into the `simplefinjson` script.

 Every day or as needed: